-Anyone with an interest in mobile phones and, more specifically, the android platform and the mystical Google phone cannot fail to have avoided the current noise about the Google Nexus One phone.
+Anyone with an interest in mobile phones and, more specifically, the android platform and the mystical Google phone cannot have avoided the current noise about the Google Nexus One phone.

 Since the first news / photos / rumours of the actual existence of the HTC produced handset hit the blogosphere, it has been staggering to see how much dicussion and conjecture has bubbled up surrounding how Google will launch their own phone.

 It should not be forgotten that there has not actually been ANY official announcement on the handset (other than the fact that a handset had been handed out to employees to test) or how it is going to be sold, so most of the commentary is nothing more than guesswork.